Eigenmodes in an ultra-relativistic ultra-magnetized pair QED-plasma: Summary

 \section{Summary}

 Utilizing the QED-plasma framework, we have derived dispersion relations of normal modes in a non-neutral ultrarelativistic pair plasma that is embedded in a QED-strong background magnetic field.

+These results extend the cold plasma case explored in Paper I to a plasma with relativistic temperature effects.
+Many results from the cold QED plasma are recovered in the thermal plasma case.

 We obtained the following results, summarized in Fig. \ref{fig:summary-fig}. \begin{enumerate} \item Many effects from the cold plasma presented in Paper I \cite{M23} are retained.
 In particular the retention of the classical plasma mode structure (no novel, QED-only modes appearing), the renormalization of the plasma frequency (see Eq. \ref{alphaem}, Fig. \ref{f:waa})

-and the entrance of QED corrections via $\alpha_\epsilon$ and $\alpha_\mu$. \item In a QED plasma, increasing $B$-field strength allows the O-mode to propagate at frequencies below the plasma frequency.
+and the entrance of QED corrections via $\alpha_\epsilon$ and $\alpha_\mu$.
+Note that the modification of the plasma frequency in an ultramagnetized QED-plasma is independent of the thermal effects and is associated with global energy density modifying the isotropic susceptibility of vacuum. \item In a QED plasma, increasing $B$-field strength allows the O-mode to propagate at frequencies below the plasma frequency.
 Thermal effects further enhance this effect, as seen in Eq. (\ref{eq:cutoff-generalize}),

-\item Similar to the cold plasma case, the ordinary mode is slowed as seen in the increase of the index of refraction, Eq. \ref{npara}.
+This effect is very interesting.
+One can see that the O-mode cut-off is lowered by both the ultra-strong magnetic field and the thermal effect.
+The former is induced by the anisotropic contribution to dielectric susceptibility (i.e., permittivity) of vacuum via the coefficient $\alpha_{\epsilon}$, whereas the contribution to the magnetic permeability is negligible.
+The latter (thermal) modification enters as $\omega_{p}/\sqrt{\Theta}$.
+Noting that $\Theta$ is essentially the thermal Lorentz factor of the plasma, we conclude that the effect is similar to what is known as ``relativistic transparency''. \item Similar to the cold plasma case, the ordinary mode is slowed as seen in the increase of the index of refraction, Eq. \ref{npara}.
 At high frequencies, $\omega \gg \omega_p$ it has the QED vacuum dispersion relation

-This effect is independent of the temperature. \end{enumerate} We summarize our results in Fig. \ref{fig:summary-fig}.
+We emphasize that this effect appears to be independent of the plasma temperature, so it is the same in cold and relativistic plasmas. \end{enumerate} We summarize our results in Fig. \ref{fig:summary-fig}.
 We plot the plasma dispersion curves (solid orange) for a charge-neutral, thermal QED plasma with $B\sim10^{17} \text{ G}$ for oblique propagation, $\theta=\pi/4$.
 This is compared to the non-QED plasma modes (dashed blue) with minimal thermal effects, i.e. with $B/B_Q\rightarrow0$ and $\Theta=1$.
 Labeled are the Alfv\'en (A), fast magnetosonic (F), Langmuir (L), ordinary (O), and extraordinary (X) modes.
 We set the plasma frequency $\omega_p=1$ and cyclotron frequency $\Omega=3$.